danielgiba/galactic-blast-game/README.md

         GAME INTERFACE
         The game has three main windows: the main menu, the actual game, and the save score & player name screen.
-        In the main menu, there are two buttons: one is **START GAME**, which, when clicked, will start the game, and the other is **SCOREBOARD**, which, when clicked, will display all the scores achieved by players, their names, and the date the scores were obtained.
+        In the main menu, there are two buttons: one is __START GAME__, which, when clicked, will start the game, and the other is SCOREBOARD, which, when clicked, will display all the scores achieved by players, their names, and the date the scores were obtained.